Title: They Fell

 "The name the shipwrecked girl said.
 Just in case I hear anything."

 Methus shook his head.

 "I don't think I know of any Conors who've been shipwrecked."

 With that, Daraien mounted his stallion, riding out of the open gates.

-The rock she had washed up on was covered in limpits and muscels, thier shells and ripped the skin on her back and arms.
+The rock she had washed up on was covered in limpets and muscles, their shells and ripped the skin on her back and arms.
 She had splinters in her arms and her legs, and her hands were bloody, her nails bleeding underneath from pulling herself onto the uneven rock surface.
 Her face was unmarred though.
 It was a beautiful face.
-He was far too old to find her attractive on almost evry level, but her slight build and the way she had looked when she had called for Conor, it awoke a fatherly desire to protect her.
+He was far too old to find her attractive on almost every level, but her slight build and the way she had looked when she had called for Conor, it awoke a fatherly desire to protect her.
 Find this Conor and make sure he treated her right, if he was alive.

 How would he tell her?
 'Hello lass.
 I saved your life when your boat crashed, but you true love is decaying under the sea.
 Want to come to town?
 Some people there would like to meet you.'